Solutions Engineering, Integrations & Full-Stack Development

 Best for founders, sales leaders, and support teams where speed matters.

-Classify inbound requests, enrich context, update the CRM or helpdesk, and alert the right person before the lead or ticket goes cold.
+Classify inbound requests, enrich context from records, update the CRM or helpdesk, and alert the right person.
+Ambiguous cases are flagged instead of auto-routed.

 USE_CASE: Demo requests, support inboxes, churn-risk tickets, referral follow-up.